Adam Gase

-Adam Joseph Gase (born March 29, 1978) is a former American football coach in the National Football League (NFL).
-He came to prominence as the offensive coordinator for the Denver Broncos from 2013 to 2014, whose offense set the NFL record for points scored in 2013 and helped the team reach Super Bowl XLVIII.
+Adam Joseph Gase (born March 29, 1978) is an American football coach.
+He came to prominence in the National Football League (NFL) as the offensive coordinator for the Denver Broncos from 2013 to 2014, whose offense set the NFL record for points scored in 2013 and helped the team reach Super Bowl XLVIII.
 Following this success, Gase served as the head coach of the Miami Dolphins from 2016 to 2018 and the New York Jets from 2019 to 2020.

 Playing career

 Gase played high school football for Marshall High School.

 Coaching career

 Michigan State

 Gase began his coaching career at Michigan State while an undergraduate student.
 He was a student assistant to the coaching staff.

 LSU

 When Gase graduated from Michigan State, he followed coach Nick Saban to LSU for the 2000 season.
 In Gase's first season with LSU, he worked as a defensive graduate assistant and worked with recruiting.
 For the next two seasons, Gase worked full-time as a recruiting assistant for the Tigers.
-The season after Gase left, LSU won a national championship.